hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 ::: warning

-More frequent gossiping shortens the time to sync, but can overload the network.
+More frequent gossiping shortens the time to sync but can overload the network.

 :::